 Are you accepting new patients?

 Sometimes we're overwhelmed with requests and need to stop taking new patients in order to be able to fulfill our commitments to the people already in our practice.
-Please contact us to find out if this is the case.

 Do I need a referral?